 Make it easy for customers to evaluate your service

-Third, you should look at trends over time to see in which areas you have improved and which need closer attention.
+- Third: you should look at trends over time to see in which areas you have improved and which need closer attention.
 It could be response times, time to completion on jobs or friendliness of your engineers.
 These are all factors that contribute to increasing customer loyalty.

-Stay in touch
+Stay in touch with your customers

 For landlords and corporate customers, be the first to provide practical advice on any new regulatory or compliance requirements.
 This approach is often termed “content marketing”—a type of marketing where you build a reputation as a company that has its finger on the pulse and helps customers to stay on top of things.

-Whether it is private customers, landlords or corporate clients, everybody leads busy lives and appreciates convenience.
-Provide a variety of channels for them to contact you: some prefer to pick up the phone, others use email and, increasingly, people like to be able to book services online, since it makes them feel they are in control.
+Whether it’s private customers, landlords or corporate clients, everybody leads busy lives and appreciates convenience.
+Provide a variety of channels for them to contact you, whether it’s by email, through your website, or directly to your phone.

 An incredibly useful way to increase the lifetime value of loyal customers is to upgrade them to contract plans.
 These are based on a monthly or annual subscription payment for you to take care of their boiler or cooker (private customers), properties (landlords and estate agents) or industrial equipment (companies).